Twitter Scraping — Best Practices for Production in 2026

 - GetXAPI never stores your tokens — they're used in-flight and discarded

-6. Cost Optimization Tips
+6. Cost Optimization for Twitter Scraping

 Every API call costs $0.001 (~20 tweets).
 Here's how to get the most out of your credits: